-The course gives a introduction to statistical machine learning methods.
-The following following topics are expected to be covered throughout the semester.
+The course gives an introduction to statistical machine learning methods.
+The following topics are expected to be covered throughout the semester:

-Math classes from the bachelor's degree, basic programming abilities, introductionary classes to computer science.
+Math classes from the bachelor's degree, basic programming abilities, introductory classes to computer science.

 The most important books for this class are: